artemdemo/frontend-interview-questions/css-questions.md

 </div>
 ```

-Please describe what you will see on the screen after applying following style
+Describe what you will see on the screen after applying following style

 ```css
     .item {